Chimichurri Sauce Recipe

 Chimichurri sauce is a traditional Argentinian herb accompaniment of finely minced fresh herbs, garlic, chiles, acid, and olive oil that can double as a marinade or sauce.
 The consistency is similar to pesto, just a little runnier.
 It mainly tastes like herbs, parsley, and oregano, with a hint of garlic and vinegar.
 It’s as widespread in Argentina and other Latin and Hispanic countries, especially Uruguay and Paraguay, as ketchup is in the United States.

 This recipe has some variations where things like onions or shallots can be added, and citrus, like lemons or limes, for vinegar.
-I’m not sure there is a tastier sauce that can be added to grilled meats like beef, chicken, or pork than this.
+I’m not sure there is a tastier sauce that can be added to grilled meats like beef, chicken, or grilled pork chops than this.
 The perfect combination of herbs, spice, and acid complements anything you add it to, including vegetables or pasta.

 History of Chimichurri